Friday, 3 January 2020

 Victims who may have expired from hypoxia may paradoxically feel warm to the rescuers touch under clothing as the good clothing retains some warmth.
 In hospital potassium levels are the best survival indicator and the ICAR guideline sets them quite high as there is theoretically no bottom line temperature or top line level of potassium where survival is not possible.
 The reality is however that raised potassium means often means a dead victim as cells leach out potassium and die.

 Avalanche victims are also trauma victims and I would hate to see the hauling out of victims with poor handling by SAR crews and no other rescuers present.
 I left MR because I witnessed such an event and took the folk involved to task.
 Good careful handling of avalanche victims is vital and was one of the main pillars we built the BASP EMT course on, and which it continues to promote.
-It's nice to see that what we started some 20 years ago as "casualty packaging" is now the norm in Scottish "Cas Care" so we in BASP got a few things right - and first!
+It's nice to see that what we started some 20 years ago as "casualty packaging" is now the norm in Scottish "Cas Care" so we in BASP got a few things right - and were first!

 Aberdeen, Dundee and Glasgow have ECMO which has been shown to be better than currently used extra corporeal rewarming.
 This then raises the question of the old adage "getting the right patient to the right hospital in the right time".
 With SAR Helo capability this then raises the possibility of direct transfer of a severe hypothermia victim to a trauma or re warming centre?
 Maybe after triage at a local hospital or on scene?